andre-maree/Microflow/README.md

 This is the core of the workflow engine.

 #### API
-This currently contains 2 folder and classes, 1 for internal and 1 for external api calls.
+This currently contains 2 folders each with 1 class, 1 for internal and 1 for external api calls.

 #### FlowControl
 This contains 3 classes responsible for workflow execution.